Roast Potatoes with Clementine and Sage

 There's a knack to it that really works, it's a very easy way to make your roast potatoes taste absolutely delicious!

-Did you know that in order to make delicious oven roasted potatoes you will need a potato masher?
+Did you know that in order to make delicious roast potatoes you will need a potato masher?

 It’s true and here’s why:

 Potatoes need a lot of surface area while they are in the oven because they are frying in whatever fat you choose to cook them in.